 - Describe the action and timing of insulins

-This course is intended for an interprofessional audience, including nurses and dietitians.
+This course is intended for multiple professions, including nurses and dietitians.

 Dietitians: Take this version of the course to ensure you receive appropriate credit.

 OnCourse Learning is a Continuing Professional Education (CPE) Accredited Provider (#GD001) with the Commission on Dietetic Registration (CDR).
 This is a level 2 course with suggested CDR learning codes of 2000, 2070, 3000, 30060, 3070, 3080, 5000, 5190, 5400, 5410, 5460 and performance indicators of 4.1.2, 8.1.5, 8.3.7.